 1875 Gilpin Moore develops the Gilpin Sulky Plow.
 It takes the farmer off his feet, puts him on a seat, and becomes one of the company's most successful 19th-century products.

-1876 Noting sagging business prospects and skyrocketing bad debts, the company institutes a ten-percent wage cut.
-A brief strike ends and workers return to work on the company's terms.
+1876 Noting sagging business prospects and skyrocketing bad debts, the company institutes a 10% wage cut.
+A brief strike ends and employees return to work on the company's terms.
 The "leaping deer" trademark is registered.

 1877 Deere & Mansur Company is formed in Moline to manufacture corn planters.
 A separate organization from the similarly named Kansas City branch, it will become part of Deere & Company in 1910.

 1878 The Gilpin Sulky Plow defeats 50 other plows in a field trial at the Paris Universal Exposition, winning the first place Sevres vase valued at 1,000 francs.
-Unit sales the following year rise to 5,198, and reach a height of 7,824 in 1883.
+Unit sales the following year rise to 5,198, and reach 7,824 in 1883.

 1880 Wagons enter the product line early in the decade, soon followed by buggies.